frame-lang/frame-docs/getting_started/index.rst

 Metaprogramming
 ^^^^^^^^^^^^^^
 To solve a wide range of compatibility issues with target languages, Frame supports **superstrings**.
-Superstrings are enclosed in backticks, the contents of which are pasted directly into the target language code.
+Superstrings are arbitrary text enclosed in backticks, the contents of which are passed through directly into the generated target language code.

 Here we can see how to add a Python import using a superstring: